 in the header of the script.

-Figure 1 is the result of executing DLB-Pils without DLB, while Figure 2 enables this component at runtime.
+Figure 1 is the result of executing DLB-Pils without DLB, while Figure 2 is the result of enabling this component at runtime.

 Figure 1: Useful duration executing dlb-pils without DLB. |